pact-foundation/pact-python/README.md

 In order to support the broadest range of use cases, Pact Python tries to impose the least restrictions on the versions of libraries that it uses.

-### Do Not Track
+### Telemetry

-In order to get better statistics as to who is using Pact, we have an anonymous tracking event that triggers when Pact installs for the first time.
-The only things we [track](https://docs.pact.io/metrics) are your type of OS, and the version information for the package being installed.
+In order to get better statistics as to who is using Pact, we collect some anonymous telemetry.
+The only things we [record](https://docs.pact.io/metrics) are your type of OS, and the version information for the package.
 No personally identifiable information is sent as part of this request.
-You can disable tracking by setting the environment variable `PACT_DO_NOT_TRACK=1`:
+You can disable telemetry by setting the environment variable `PACT_DO_NOT_TRACK=1`:

 ## Contributing